Sharing working mom mental health tips because mom’s well-being is so important.

 Simple Practices to Improve Your Mental Health

 Meditation has been proven to calm the mind and promote inner peace and balance.
 It can alleviate symptoms of anxiety and depression and enhance emotional well-being.
 Before getting out of bed in the morning, close your eyes and lie flat on your back.
-Clear your mind—if it helps, conduct a body-scan.
-This is where you, in a sense, check-in with your body.
+Clear your mind—if it helps, conduct a body scan.
+This is where you, in a sense, check in with your body.

 Keep a Daily Gratitude Journal

+A gratitude practice always tops the list of mental health tips for moms.
 Keep a journal near your bedside.
 After you have completed your morning meditation, or while drinking your morning cup of coffee or tea, open your journal to a fresh page and jot down one thing you are grateful for.
 In doing so, you are forcing your brain to focus on the good—on your why.
 The grass is green where it is watered—water your why.

 Make Your Daily Commute Your “Me” Time